Synchrotron Radiation Center: The Road to SRC: 1953–1968

 15 universities formed the Midwest Universities Research Association (MURA) in 1953 to promote and design a high energy proton synchrotron, to be built in the Midwest.
 With the intent of constructing a large accelerator, MURA purchased a suitable area of land with an underlying flat limestone base near Stoughton, Wisconsin, about 10 miles from the Madison campus of the University of Wisconsin.

 MURA's first accelerator was a 45 MeV synchrotron, built in a concrete underground "vault", mostly for radiation protection purposes.
-A small electron storage ring, operating at 240 MeV, was designed by Ed Rowe and collaborators as a test facility to study high currents, and construction of this ring started in 1965.
+A small electron storage ring, operating at 240 MeV, was designed by Ed Rowe (Ednor Marsh Rowe, 1927-1996) and collaborators as a test facility to study high currents, and construction of this ring started in 1965.
 However, in 1963 President Johnson had decided that the next large accelerator facility would not be built at the MURA site, but in Batavia, Illinois; this became Fermilab.
 In 1967 MURA dissolved with the storage ring incomplete and with no further funding.
 The researchers, feeling teased by fate (and the government backers) named the machine after the mythological figure Tantalus, famed for his eternal punishment to stand beneath a fruit tree with the fruit ever eluding his grasp.

 In 1966 a subcommittee of the National Research Council, which had been investigating the properties of synchrotron radiation from the 240 MeV ring, recommended it be completed as a tool for spectroscopy.
 A successful proposal was made to the US Air Force Office of Scientific Research, and the ring was completed in 1968—the first storage ring dedicated to the production of synchrotron radiation.

 With the demise of MURA, a new entity was created to run the facility: the Synchrotron Radiation Center (SRC), administered by the University of Wisconsin.